 However, you can’t rely solely on these tools to give you an accurate picture of your closing costs when buying a house.
-How closing costs are calculated will vary from lender to lender and province to province, which is why it’s in your best interest to do some research upfront to get a better idea of what to expect.
+How closing costs are calculated will vary from lender to lender and province to province, so it’s in your best interest to do some research upfront to get a better idea of what to expect.

-While your biggest concern might be cheap closing costs when taking out a mortgage, buying a house requires you to have a solid understanding of how closing costs work.
+While your biggest concern might be cheap closing costs when taking out a mortgage, buying a house requires understanding how closing costs work.
 If you don’t, you could be in for an expensive surprise.

 About the author